TranXuanPhong25/windear/README.md

+# Disclaim
+This project references the UI of Hardcover, Goodreads, and Universe.io.
+The component that i use: shadcn/ui, magicui, aceternity, react-quill.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.